 For millions of Americans, owning a home is the biggest purchase of their lives.
 To protect that purchase, it’s important to consider return on investment (ROI) as a key factor in the home improvement decision-making process.
 As the Phoenix real estate market continues to improve and stabilize, more and more Valley residents are faced with the decision to cash in their home’s equity or their hard-earned savings to make improvements to their homes.

-At Arizona Federal, we’re interested in providing you with the expertise needed to get the most ROI when it comes time to remodel or sell your home.
+At Arizona Financial, we’re interested in providing you with the expertise needed to get the most ROI when it comes time to remodel or sell your home.
 We recently sat down with Rosie Romero, local Phoenix home-improvement expert and host of the Saturday morning radio show "Rosie on the House" (92.3 FM KTAR), to get his perspective.

 Rosie has been on the air for more than 26 years, and considers it both an honor and responsibility to be recognized as one of Arizona’s most trusted sources of home-improvement advice and know-how.

-In this article, you’ll find ideas for home improvements no matter what your budget may be.
+In this blog, you’ll find ideas for home improvements no matter what your budget may be.
 We’ll talk about kitchen, bathroom and outdoor upgrades that will not only bring you excellent ROI, but will also allow you to enjoy your home for years to come.